gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

     return ngx.redirect("http://localhost:1984/foo", ngx.HTTP_MOVED_TEMPORARILY)

-We can also use the numberical code directly as the second `status` argument:
+We can also use the numerical code directly as the second `status` argument:

     return ngx.redirect("/foo", 301)